rehanvdm/warpurl-api-docs/docs/src/api/model.md

   Can not contain `?` or `#`.
 Max length 255 characters.
 - `name` Max length 100 characters.
 - `long_url` Must start with "http://" or "https://".
 Max length 1024 charters.
-- `enable` *Reserved fo future use*.
+- `enable` *Reserved for future use*.
 - `hidden` Hidden links do not show on the Subscription Portal
-- `client_id` This value can be acquired by inspecting the JWT claims of the user or doing the Find User api call. *Reserved fo future use*.
+- `client_id` This value can be acquired by inspecting the JWT claims of the user or doing the Find User api call. *Reserved for future use*.
 - `clicks` Total clicks for the lifespan of the link.
 - `clicks_unique` Total unique clicks for the lifespan of the link.
     Uniqueness counted by the querystring attached to the short url when navigated by user.